ixvu/w4111_wiki/normalization.md

-# Lecture 16: Normalization

-## General Idea: What and Why
+# I. General Idea: What and Why
 Quick review on steps for a new application

 * Requirements Analysis: What are you going to build?